Guy Garvey on his 'gnarly' new single, Elbow's future and 'gothic' new band

 “That’s up to Craig.
 He’s an amazing producer, and he’s got a load of awards that say so.
 We’re very lucky to have him.
 It’s only if Craig wants to relinquish control that we’d even consider it.
 Craig has never been bad at anything his whole life.
 I had a paranoia that, in lockdown, Craig would be so good at homeschooling he’d change his career.”

-Speaking of ‘Leaders Of The Free World’, how does it feel to have Elbow’s first three albums reissued on vinyl this week?
+Speaking of ‘Leaders Of The Free World’, how does it feel to have Elbow’s first three albums being reissued on vinyl soon?

 “I’m delighted, but it’s made me realise our first album ‘Asleep In The Back’ is 20 next year.
 Getting into The Stone Roses, I remember how ancient [The Beatles’] ‘Sgt Pepper’s’ seemed when that had turned 20.
 Time flies for Elbow too, but we still love being in the band together.
 What’s not to love?”